 - Action Film, Quiet Drama Scene: Harry, recovering from the injuries received after stopping Quirrell/Voldemort, worrying about the condition of his friends and the status of the Philosopher's Stone, and Dumbledore calmly comforting him like a father to his child.
 Then Dumbledore spots the wizarding candy in front of Harry, and wistfully reminiscing about the first time he tried Bertie Bott's Every Flavor Beans.

-- Asleep for Days: In the first movie, Oliver Wood says to Harry that he was knocked out for a week after taking a Bludger to the head during his first Quidditch game.
+- Asleep for Days: Oliver Wood says to Harry that he was knocked out for a week after taking a Bludger to the head during his first Quidditch game.

 - Christmas Carolers: Ghosts singing an eerie Christmas song are seen during the Christmas break.
 It can be heard here.

-- Drool Hello: In the first movie, the gang is alerted to Fluffy's presence by his drool on Ron's shoulder.
+- *Drool* Hello: The gang is alerted to Fluffy's presence by his drool on Ron's shoulder.

 - "Facing the Bullets" One-Liner: At the end of the chess game, Ron moved up to put the king in check, expecting the enemy queen to kill him.
 Although the trope is downplayed in that Ron didn't actually die, his one liner was badass nonetheless:Ron: Check.

-- Moral Luck: Lampshaded in Philosopher's Stone just after the troll incident.
+- Moral Luck: Lampshaded just after the troll incident.
 Prof. McGonagall awards Harry and Ron five House points each "for sheer, dumb luck".
 While there was some skill involved, both Ron and Harry were exceptionally lucky nevertheless.

 - Mr. Exposition: Hagrid fills this role accidentally by casually talking about things he shouldn't be talking about.